rssnyder/discord-stock-ticker/README.md

 To enable color changing on price change, there is some setup needed.
 First you must create a new role to place the bots in.
 You need to check the `Display role members seperatly from other online members` option for this role, and **do not** assign a custom color for this role, leave it default.

 Next you must create two roles called `tickers-green` and `tickers-red `. **Do not** check the `Display role members seperatly from other online members` option, but do set the colors for these roles to be `green` and `red` accordingly (or choose your own colors).
 These two new roles must appear **below** the general ticker role you created in the first step in the roles list.

+You must also make sure your bot has `Manage Roles` permissions to your server.

 Lastly, to enable the color changing, set `SET_COLOR=1` in your environment: